 Rother District Council has already downloaded, modified and published the form on its own website, saving a significant amount of time compared with creating a completely new form from scratch.

 Toby Field, Web Development Officer at Rother District Council, said:

 Having just changed our waste contract, we knew that some residents would be looking to order new containers online so we wanted a new equipment form to meet their requirements.
 It takes time to create a good form so it was nice to find another council using GOSS iCM forms that had already created one that suited our needs.

 The benefit of using an exported form is that you can import the form including any validation code and this saves time.
 We downloaded West Berkshire's form to request a replacement bin, made some modifications and uploaded it to our own site within minutes.

 It's easy for councils to share and download online forms through the GOSS Forms & Process Community and we would encourage others to get involved to save time."

-The GOSS Self-Service Platform Community was set up in support of the Self-Service Platform to help councils realise Channel Shift initiatives through shared projects.
+The GOSS Self-Service Platform Community was set up in support of the to help councils realise Channel Shift initiatives through shared projects.
 Local authorities can upload their own forms, tools and business process maps, browse other peoples' contributions, discuss best practice, enjoy free workshops and download resources that work for them.